Your Georgian Vegetarian Food Guide: 41 Must-Eats

 Also known as fruit leather, this is a fruit puree dried into sheets.

-A deep fried donut filled with a luscious vanilla cream and dusted with icing sugar.
-Pair this with a coffee, now you’re talking!
+A deep fried doughnut filled with a luscious vanilla cream and dusted with icing sugar.
+Pair this with a coffee for the perfect late afternoon treat.

 In autumn/winter, these soft, flavourful fruit are just perfect.
 Make sure you have them when they are really soft though, otherwise they have an unpleasant astringent quality.
 You will see the bright orange fruit hanging in the trees long after all the leaves have dropped.